Interpreting Media Constructions of Samsui Women in Singapore

 Kenneth Gaw, Superior Servants: The Legendary Cantonese Amahs of the Far East (Singapore: Oxford University Press, 1988).
 (Call no. RSING 331.481640460951 GAW)

-Lily Kong, Brenda Yeoh and Peggy Teo, “Singapore and the Experience of Place in Old Age,” Geographical Review 86, no. 4 (October 1996), 529–549.
-Retrieved from JSTOR via NLB’s eResources website.
+Lily Kong, Brenda Yeoh and Peggy Teo, “Singapore and the Experience of Place in Old Age,” Geographical Review 86, no. 4 (October 1996): 529–49.
+(From JSTOR via NLB’s eResources website)

 Lim Yin Luen, “Loneliness in the Twilight Years,” Straits Times, 3 May 1995, 2.
 (From NewspaperSG)

-Majorie Topley, “Immigrant Chinese Female Servants and Their Hostels in Singapore,” Man 59 (December 1959), 213–15.
-Retrieved from JSTOR via NLB’s eResources website.
+Majorie Topley, “Immigrant Chinese Female Servants and Their Hostels in Singapore,” Man 59 (December 1959): 213–15.
+(From JSTOR via NLB’s eResources website)

 Parliament of Singapore, Singapore Parliament Reports.
 Volume 77 (5th January 2004 to 19th May 2004) (Singapore: Parliament, 2004).
 (Call no. RSING 328.595702 SIN)